 4) Applying the grind pattern: Nicholas uses a variety of air-powered/hand-held grinders for most of his signature patterns.
 Every sculpture gets brand new pads on the grinder, and each design uses several different textures and sizes of grinding pads.
 The artist makes so many passes with so much precision required for clean, balanced grind patterns, that a 'used' pad simply cannot produce the same quality or consistency.

-c) Some pieces incorporate stained glass, acrylic, synthetic materials, or other unique painting procedures.
-Nicholas is consistently experimenting with new materials, styles, and painting/coloring techniques.
+e) Some pieces incorporate stained glass, acrylic, synthetic materials, or other unique painting procedures.
+As I mentioned, Nicholas is consistently experimenting with new materials, styles, and painting/coloring techniques.
 It has taken years to develop the processes to effectively paint and color his varied mediums, and his repertoire is constantly expanding.

 6) Deburred Edges: All of the edges and corners get beveled and/or rounded.
 Not only does this make the artwork safer and easier to handle, but it also creates a nice reflective trim around the artwork as the beveled edges create a nice bright reflection.

 7) Layering process: Many of Nicholas' wall sculptures have multiple layers, with certain panels being raised off or the surface of larger back-panels.
 The front panel may be mounted directly to the surface of the back panel with an industrial-strength adhesive, or they may also be raised about an inch off of the surface using a small bracketing system.